 Created solely from carbon, these shoes are no pair of slippers.
 They’re stiff, designed to maximise the power transferred from the rider to the bike’s cranks.

 What’s more, they’re custom moulded to all the GB riders feet, which minimised the opportunity for the feet to move around inside the footwear.
+These factors combine to give riders more grip on their pedals than ever before.
+The more control, the faster their speeds can become, and the more can be done to secure Gold in the upcoming future games.

 Created by a small American company called Simmon’s, these shoes are available to the public to buy at the eye-watering cost of $2000.

 The Oakley Radar Pace act as your coach, guiding you through training sessions and giving instructions for efforts.
 They also link to your phone so you can get real time information on metrics such as speed and distance.
+High tech and highly innovative, this device acts as your own personal computer for everything cycling.
+For those looking to push themselves to their biking limits, this product is certainly one to look out for.

 >>> Cycling glasses: a complete buyer’s guide

 Functionality is controlled by a touchpad on the side of the glasses.
 Plus, you can talk to them and ask questions about your ride and your training.
+This hands-free functionality is essential to those focused on going further and faster than ever before, and lets you keep your eyes on the road.

 Here’s the controversial part – all the information is delivered by headphones, including music.
 Whether you like them or not, there’s no denying that ‘smart kit’ is here to stay.